tommy-couzens/primer-inspired-animations/natural-selection/readme.md

 To do:
-- Remove all instances of 'let' and 'var' and make it 'const' instead to make code function
+- Remove all instances of 'let' and 'var' and make it 'const' instead to make code functional
+- Add a max amount of food per area (bucket) so food amounts doesn't get ridiculous
 - Add deacerleration and reacceleration when hitting walls and approaching food to make it look more realistic
 - Above could then become a factor if you ever do NEAT machcine learning - they would try and avoid walls
 - Another factor for NEAT could be food that is varying size, then more fearsome creatures will go for that one  instead